* 800g Potatoes. Cut into 2-3cm pieces. Par-Boiled in salted water and drained.

 To make the Onion Puree, bring a small pan of water to the boil and add some chopped onions.
 Boil until soft, drain and puree with a hand blender or in a food processor.
 Freeze any extra you make for next time.

-Pour the oil into a large saucepan bring up to a high heat.
-Add the whole seeds and cook until they sizzle and crackle then add the chopped onions and reduce the heat to low.
+Pour the oil into a large saucepan bring up to a medium heat.
+Add the onions and reduce the heat to low.
 You can optionally add 1 or 2 Whole Star Anise which help bring out the sweetness of the onions and imparts a subtle aniseed flavour but remove them once the onions are cooked.
-Cook the onions gently and slowly until they turn a golden brown colour.
+Sweat the onions gently until they become translucent.

 Make a paste of the ginger puree, garlic puree, curry powder, Turmeric powder, Chilli powder, with a little water.
 Add to saucepan and stir in well and fry for a couple of minutes.